bytechefhq/bytechef/docs/src/content/docs/developer_guide/build_component/initial_setup.md

 ---
 title: "Initial Setup"
-description: " "
 ---

 To create new component, we will use `example` component as template.

 1. Copy the example component from `server/libs/modules/components/example` into a new package `server/libs/modules/components/newcomponent`, where `newcomponent` is name of your new component.
 2. Inside the new package, replace all occurrences of word `example` with `newcomponent`.
-Then, replace all occurrences of `Example` with `NewConnector`.
+Then, replace all occurrences of `Example` with `NewComponent`.

 #### Setup Gradle